neoneye/PlanExe-web/index.md

 ## What is it

-- PlanExe is a planner, that can generate a detailed plan from a short description.
+- PlanExe is a planner, that can generate a detailed plan from your description.
 - Open source, MIT license.
 You can modify the python code or the report template.
 - Uses LlamaIndex so the AI provider can be changed, such as OpenRouter, Ollama, LM Studio.